arnabadh/beam_fem/README.md

 # beam_fem
-A generalized matlab code is written with beam.gen as main script file, which takes input in input.m file and can solve any one dimensional beam problem and generate displacement and necessary postprocessing results.
+A generalized matlab code is written with Beam_gen.m as main script file, which takes input in inputfile.m file and can solve any one dimensional beam problem and generate displacement and necessary postprocessing results.